ForwardIT91939/ForwardIT91939/README.md

 Analyzing network structure and security

-Using Linux commands to manage file permissions
+- <b>Using Linux commands to manage file permissions</b>(https://github.com/joshmadakor1/Algorithms-Practice)
 Applying filters to SQL queries

 Identifying vulnerabilities for a small business